 A healthy diet is central to health for people of all ages.
 For the individuals and families that Heartland Health Outreach serves, however, nutrition is most often beyond their reach.
 With little income, no place to call home and limited access to nutritious foods, our participants struggle to get enough to eat, let alone obtain the healthy foods that will help them improve their health.

 Heartland Health Outreach and the Vital Bridges Center on Chronic Care program are committed to securing high-quality foods and providing participants with the knowledge to best support their health.
+Download the required intake documents here.

 The food and nutrition program offers the following services to support improved nutrition.